Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 where $D(p\|q)$ is bounded as in Theorem \ref{thm:exch}.

-When $b>k$, this is an example of an exchangeable source distribution $p(\mathbf{x})$ that is $b$-extendable, because we can think of the process of scheduling $k$ users into $b$ slots as the first $k$ steps in the scheduling of $b$ users into $b$ slots (which is an extended exchangeable distribution).
+When $b>k$, this is an example of exchangeable sources with distribution $p(\mathbf{x})$ that is $b$-extendable, because we can think of the process of scheduling $k$ users into $b$ slots as the first $k$ steps in the scheduling of $b$ users into $b$ slots (which is an extended exchangeable distribution).